iambrainstorming/opinionated_observer/src/justice/upholding-justice.md

 In addition to judicial competence, transparency and accountability mechanisms are essential to uphold the integrity of the judiciary.
 Public scrutiny and oversight serve as checks against judicial misconduct or partiality, fostering trust and confidence in the legal system.

+## Just learning law books by judges is not enough for judges.

+### The Crucial Role of Interdisciplinary Knowledge in Judicial Decision Making

+#### Introduction

+Judges play a pivotal role in the administration of justice.
+Their decisions have far-reaching consequences, not only for the parties involved in a particular case but also for society as a whole.
+It is, therefore, essential that judges are equipped with the necessary knowledge and skills to make informed, fair, and just decisions.
+While a thorough understanding of the law is undoubtedly essential, it is increasingly evident that judges also need to be well-versed in interdisciplinary knowledge to navigate the complexities of modern society effectively.

+#### The Importance of Interdisciplinary Knowledge in Judicial Decision Making

+In today's fast-paced, technologically advanced world, the issues that come before the courts are becoming increasingly complex.
+Many of these issues require an understanding of scientific principles, methods, and findings to be properly evaluated and resolved.
+For example, cases involving environmental pollution, medical malpractice, or intellectual property disputes often hinge on scientific evidence.

+As a result, judges must be able to understand and evaluate this evidence effectively.
+This requires a solid foundation in the relevant scientific disciplines, such as physics, chemistry, biology, and molecular biology.
+A judge who lacks this knowledge may struggle to grasp the implications of scientific evidence, leading to flawed decisions that fail to provide justice for the parties involved.

+Moreover, an understanding of scientific methods and experimentation is crucial for evaluating the credibility of scientific evidence.
+Judges must be able to assess whether the methods used to generate the evidence were reliable, valid, and free from bias.
+Without this knowledge, judges may inadvertently admit unreliable or invalid evidence, which can lead to miscarriages of justice.

+#### The Role of Neuroscience and Logical Fallacies in Judicial Decision Making

+Another area in which interdisciplinary knowledge can be invaluable for judges is neuroscience.
+A growing body of research in this field has shed light on the workings of the human brain, including how it processes information, makes decisions, and forms beliefs.
+This knowledge can help judges to better understand the cognitive biases and heuristics that may influence their decision-making processes.

+> Questions like 'Does free will exist?' or 'What makes a criminal commit a crime?' can be answered by shedding light on neuroscience, molecular biology, and evolution.

+Neuroscientific research has revealed that our thoughts and actions are the result of complex neural processes that occur within the brain.
+For instance, functional magnetic resonance imaging (fMRI) studies have shown that different regions of the brain are activated when we make decisions, suggesting that our choices are not entirely arbitrary but rather influenced by our neural architecture.

+Moreover, molecular biology research has identified specific genes and proteins that play a role in decision-making processes.
+For example, certain genetic mutations have been linked to impulsive behavior, indicating that our genetic makeup can influence our choices.

+For example, judges may be susceptible to the confirmation bias, which is the tendency to seek out and interpret information in a way that confirms their existing beliefs.
+By understanding the cognitive mechanisms underlying this bias, judges can take steps to mitigate its influence on their decision making.

+Similarly, an understanding of logical fallacies can help judges to identify and avoid common errors in reasoning that can lead to flawed decisions.
+For instance, the ad hominem fallacy involves attacking the person making an argument rather than the argument itself.
+By recognizing this fallacy, judges can ensure that their decisions are based on the merits of the case, rather than personal biases or prejudices.

+#### The Benefits of Interdisciplinary Knowledge for Judicial Decision Making

+The benefits of interdisciplinary knowledge for judges are manifold.
+First and foremost, it enables judges to make more informed, evidence-based decisions that are grounded in a thorough understanding of the issues at hand.
+This, in turn, can lead to more just and equitable outcomes for the parties involved in a case.

+Moreover, an interdisciplinary approach to judicial decision making can help to bridge the gap between law and science, fostering greater collaboration and cooperation between these two fields.
+This can lead to the development of new legal frameworks and policies that are better suited to addressing the complex challenges of the modern world.

+#### Conclusion

+In conclusion, while a solid understanding of the law is essential for judges, it is not enough to ensure just and fair decisions.
+Judges must also be well-versed in interdisciplinary knowledge, including physics, chemistry, biology, molecular biology, neuroscience, scientific methods, experimentation, logical fallacies, and paradoxes.
+By acquiring this knowledge, judges can better navigate the complexities of modern society, making more informed, evidence-based decisions that provide better social justice for all.

 ## Are some judges working fairly?

 Let's look at the two sides.
 According to the judge, the time of arrest of Arvind Kejriwal is irrelevant, whereas for NDA representatives, a bench led by Justice Swarna Kanta Sharma allowed the application filed by Dilip Ray seeking the [suspension of his conviction](https://www.indiatoday.in/law/story/delhi-high-court-stays-conviction-of-ex-union-minister-dilip-ray-coal-scam-case-2524911-2024-04-09) order dated October 6, 2020, on the grounds that he has to contest the upcoming Odisha Assembly Elections.